Bratislava Shooting (1919)

-The 1919 Bratislava shooting, also known as the Bloody Wednesday (Slovak: Krvavá streda), was an incident that occurred on February 12, 1919, in Bratislava (then known as Prešporok or Pressburg).
+The 1919 Bratislava shooting, also known as the Bloody Wednesday (Slovak: Krvavá streda), was an incident that occurred on February 12, 1919, in Bratislava (Hungarian: Pozsony; German: Pressburg, former Slovak name: Prešporok).
 Czechoslovak soldiers fired into an unarmed crowd of local German and Hungarian residents who were protesting the city's incorporation into the newly formed Czechoslovakia.
 The shooting resulted in at least nine deaths and numerous injuries, significantly escalating ethnic tensions in the city.

 Background

 Following the end of World War I and the dissolution of Austria-Hungary, the city of Pressburg (Slovak: Prešporok, Hungarian: Pozsony) found itself in a contested position.
 The city's population was predominantly German and Hungarian, who wished for the city to become part of Austria, Hungary, or to be declared a free city.
 However, the newly established state of Czechoslovakia claimed the city as a strategic port on the Danube and designated it the capital of the Slovak region.

 On January 1, 1919, the Czechoslovak Army occupied the city without resistance and it was incorporated into Czechoslovakia.
 The local population felt disenfranchised, and tensions grew when the Czechoslovak government scheduled municipal elections, which the German and Hungarian residents viewed as an attempt to solidify Czechoslovak control over a city where they were the majority.